sourcegraph/about/blogposts/2022/monolith-microservices.md

 Generally speaking, "doing microservices" at inception is premature abstraction.
 Therefore, most microservice architectures emerge through migrations from a monolithic architecture.
 This migration is often a make-or-break moment for a software organization.
 Migrate well and you'll unlock the ability to maintain velocity as your app serves more and more users.
 Migrate poorly and your entire engineering team could be stuck in stasis for months or years, bogged down in a never-ending slog that blocks critical features and hamstrings your ability to scale.

 At Sourcegraph, we've had the privilege of working with some of the best engineering organizations in the world and have enabled major architectural migrations across many different industries.
-Now, we're sharing a common template we've discovered after witnessing what works and what doesn't.
+Here, we share a common template we've discovered after witnessing what works and what doesn't.

-We've identified five critical elements to a successful, large-scale architectural migration:
+Here are five critical elements to a successful, large-scale architectural migration:

 1. Designate a single owner and identify all the stakeholders
 2. Define what success is and isn't